Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Part 1: The Basics

-What is Catan?
+What Is Catan?

 Catan is a strategy board game where 3-4 players compete to build settlements, cities, and roads on an island.
 You collect resources, trade with other players, and race to be the first to earn 10 victory points.